So, it’s 93 degrees outside and your air conditioner froze up. There is ice on the outdoor unit, even in this incredible heat. Amazing, right?

 Here’s what’s going on.
 You’ve set your thermostat to a comfortable temperature.
 75 degrees say.
 When you do this, you’re telling the system, “Make the refrigerant running through these coils expand enough to cool my home to 75 degrees.”
 That’s all fine and good when there’s enough refrigerant in the system.
 It’s not so great when you’re telling a smaller quantity of refrigerant to expand just as much as the normal amount would have to expand.

 Ultimately, the temperature of the coil itself hits the freezing point and ices over.

 If you let this go on for too long, you might damage your compressor.
-Refrigerant cools the compressor.
+The refrigerant cools the compressor.
 When refrigerant levels are low, the compressor isn’t being cooled sufficiently.
 It overheats.

 To fix this problem, an HVAC technician has to check your refrigerant charge.
 If the level is low, there’s a good chance you’ve got a leak.